Tips for small businesses Dubai to cope with the impact of COVID 19

 The outbreak of the coronavirus has led to the complete shut down of many businesses worldwide, and that has affected their stability and their chances of survival through this pandemic.
-The small and the medium businesses are the ones that have been deeply affected by the spread of the virus that led to the lockdown in most of the countries.
+The small and the medium businesses in Dubai, UAE are the ones that have been deeply affected by the spread of the virus that led to the lockdown in most of the countries.

 This unprecedented and unforeseen challenge has rendered the small business owners to think of the ways to help their business to sustain through this tragic and challenging times.
 The Central Bank of UAE along with other banks and with the economic stimulus packages that have been put into effect by the crown prince of Dubai are all working together to provide some help and support to the citizens and the businesses of the United Arab Emirates.